kkomalpreetkaur3/Module05_Hackathon/PROJECT_DOCUMENTATION.md

 This project is a Random Quote Generator that fetches quotes from a local JSON file asynchronously using JavaScript.
 The webpage dynamically displays quotes and authors with a button to generate new quotes.
 The project demonstrates asynchronous programming concepts, including `async/await`, Fetch API, and error handling.

 ## Team Members
-- Member 1
+- Jashandeep Singh
 - Komalpreet Kaur
-- Member 3
+- Muskan Devgan

 ## Member Contributions